Professor Jim Smith

 The links between algebraic geometry and various graphical models have also fascinated me for a long while especially their associated semi-algebraic structures and I have recently made some new contributions to this area.
 I am now investigating the geometry of probability tree models: see my recent publications.
 I have had a long interest in Bayesian decision making under conflict and have recently developed multiattribute utility models for helping the design of military training real time decision makers in such environments.
 I continue to study Bayesian models of forensic evidence and have a special current interest in assessing strength of activity level evidence.

-I am a Fellow of the Alan Turing Institute in London and from September 2017 until September 2022 I have been engaged as PI in 4 different projects there and CI on 7 others, mainly with National Government and Police developing statistical methodologies to study the efficacy of various carbon zero strategies threats and for policing violent crime and helping the planning for prison accommodation provision for the Ministry of Justice.
+I was a Fellow of the Alan Turing Institute in London and from September 2017 until September 2024 and am now a Turing Visiting Collaborator.
+I have been engaged as PI in 6 different projects there and CI on 7 others,.
+These applied AI projects have mainly been with National Government and Police developing methodologies to study the efficacy of various carbon zero strategies threats and for policing violent crime and exfiltration threats and helping the planning for prison accommodation provision for the Ministry of Justice.

 I act as a consultant for the university for a number of well-known companies.
 In particular I have a long standing interest in methods for combining expert judgments and elicitation.
 I participated in a COST joint European award "Expert Judgment Network: Bridging the Gap between Scientific Uncertainty and Evidence based decision making" and with Simon French I led elicitation of uncertainty handling after a nuclear accident for SAGE and COBR.

-I headed a successful bid as Co-Director of OxWaSP for an exciting new EPSRC funded initiative to train PhD students from Warwick and Oxford to use and develop new methodological and computational statistical techniques to help cope with the massive data sets and models now needing analysis in industry and society and currently supervise four PhD students working in this area.
+I headed a successful bid as Co-Director of OxWaSP for an EPSRC funded initiative to train PhD students from Warwick and Oxford to use and develop new methodological and computational statistical techniques to help cope with the massive data sets and models now needing analysis in industry and society.
+Successfully supervised four PhD students working in this area.

 To check out some examples of my current academic work see my more recent publications given below.
 For your convenience I have subdivided these into my publications in Statistics, Decision Analysis and OR, AI and Machine Learning.